Stig1/PHP-User-Interface-Class/README.md

 The dynamic behaviour of the class makes it possible to create any HTML element with any number of given attributes, children, inner texts and so on.

+A tutorial explaining the process of making the class can be found here: http://xdevelopers.net/2012/09/how-to-use-phps-magic-methods/

 Usage
 -----